5 Surprising Facts about the Sales Tax (VAT) That Any Professional Should Know.

 This awareness might become useful at multiple stages of your career!
 You will also score a few points in your professional development and environment if you know how the public tax system works.

 1. What Is the Value Added Tax (VAT), Also Known as the “Sales Tax”?
 How Did It All Start, and How Does It Work?

-According to Investopedia, sales tax is a consumption tax imposed by the government on the sale of goods and services.
+According to Investopedia, a sales tax is a consumption tax imposed by the government on the sale of goods and services.
 The tax should be collected from the client or consumer at the time of the sale, and then passed on to the government.
 This is a way to increase government revenue.

 Whether a business should pay sales tax to a particular government depends on the way that government defines a so-called nexus — which, in general, means “presence.”

 Traditionally, presence means having an office in a given territory or having an employee based there.
 Well, in times when online sales and shipping products and services internationally have become the default way of running the economy, defining the nexus is much more complicated than it used to be.

 For example, the state of New York has passed “Amazon laws” that push online retailers such as Amazon to pay sales taxes in the state of New York despite their lack of physical presence in the state.